Support when the person we care for dies

 Some of us may be eligible for Bereavement Support Payments

 If we lived in the home of the person we cared for, there may be implications for where we can live going forward.
 This will depend on home ownership, trusts and what is in any will.
-It may be helpful to talk to the Citizen's Advice bureau if unsure.
+It may be helpful to talk to the Citizen's Advice bureau if we are unsure.

 Support